ismailmubarik/AWS-SAA-C02-Course/README.md

 VPC is a virtual network inside of AWS.
 A VPC is within 1 account and 1 region which makes it regionally resilient.
 A VPC is private and isolated until decided otherwise.
+Services deployed in a VPC can communicate with one another but they are isolated from other VPCs and from the AWS public zone and the public internet unless otherwise confugred.

 One default VPC per region.
 Can have many custom VPCs which are all private by default.